3MFConsortium/spec_volumetric/3MF Volumetric Extension Template.md

 See [the 3MF Core Specification conventions](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#document-conventions).

-In this extension specification, as an example, the prefix "m" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/material/2015/02".
+In this extension specification, as an example, the prefix "m" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/material/2015/02", "v" to "http://schemas.3mf.io/3dmanufacturing/volumetric/2022/01" and "i" to "http://schemas.3mf.io/3dmanufacturing/implicit/2023/12".
 See Appendix [E.3 Namespaces](#e3-namespaces).

 ## Document Conventions